cast-tech/ASMGraph/README.md

 Name of `*collect` files such important, the script tries to compare only collects which have the same name.

 Please note that the script performs comparisons based on collect file names. \
-Additionally, it provides a general comparison sheet (*general_diff*) to show the overall differences.
+Additionally, it provides a general comparison sheet (*general_diff*) to show the overall differences. \
+If you wish to see only the general comparison sheet, then just skip `--all` option.